 1.6.4 Pull pestle from vessel, rinse with 90% acetone if necessary while adding an exact volume with a volumetric pipet.
 Record the total volume of acetone added for grinding and extraction.

-1.6.5 Cap the centrifuge tube and shake vigorously before steeping overnight at 4C in the dark.
+1.6.5 Cap the centrifuge tube and shake vigorously before steeping overnight in a ≤ 6C refrigerator.

 1.6.6 Centrifuge the extract prior to spectrophotometric analysis.
+If the centrifuge has a temperature control, cool the unit to ≤ 6C; centrifuge samples for approximately 15 minutes at 675 g (EPA 1997) or 20 minutes at 500 g (APHA 2012).
+The relationship between RPM and g is as follows: g = (1.118 × 10-5) R∙ S2, where g is the relative centrifugal force, R is the radius of the rotor in centimeters, and S is the speed of the centrifuge in revolutions per minute.
+Values of relative centrifugal force (RCF) in units of times gravity (× g) for common micro-centrifuge rotor radii are found in standard conversion tables.

-If the centrifuge has a temperature control, cool the unit to 4 ± 2C; centrifuge samples for approximately 15 minutes at 675 g.
-Keep centrifuged samples cool and protected from light.
-The centrifuged extract can be stored at -20 ± 2C for up to 28 days after sample collection.
-If this time is exceeded, report and flag the data.
+1.6.7 Keep centrifuged samples cool and protected from light.
+The centrifuged extract can be decanted and stored at ≤ -20 C for up to 28 days after sample collection.
+If this time is exceeded, report the values with problem code.

 1.7 Instrument Optimization